ICCB-Cologne/mopc/README.md

-# README #
+# MOP-C - Molecular Prognostic Index for Central Nervous System Lymphomas

-This repository contains the shiny app (Python) developed for prediction (risk stratification) of patient outcome with lymphomas the central nervous system, based on plasma and cerebrospinal fluid circulating tumor DNA sequencing.
-The tool was developed to accompany the study led by researchers from the University Hospital of Cologne, who created the method.
-The user can input the relevant patient information and the tool will output a score in % which is the relapse risk of the patient as well as its risk category.
+This repository contains the Shiny Python app MOP-C for predicting patient outcome and risk in lymphomas of the central nervous system, based on plasma and cerebrospinal fluid circulating tumor DNA sequencing.
+Based on user input the tool will output a patient-specific score describing the relapse risk of the patient and the risk category.
-For general use, use the following link: https://www.mop-c.com/ This repository was created jointly with the underlying submission of the study, which will be made available as a link here upon publication.
+For general use, use the following link: https://www.mop-c.com/

-Contributors:
-Teodora Bucaciuc, Roland Schwarz.
-Institute for Computational Cancer Biology, University Hospital of Cologne
+MOP-C is a risk score to predict risk of relapse in patients with CNS lymphoma.
+MOP-C includes clinical and molecular features assessed at baseline, after 1 cycle of therapy and at the end of induction therapy (Heger et al., Blood, 2023).
+This webtool allows users to predict risk of relapse in a patient with CNS lymphoma given that all required variables are available.

+## Important notes:

+If "0" is provided for the ctDNA level at baseline and "no" is chosen for the detection of PRD after 1 cycle of therapy and/or at the end of induction therapy, these values are submitted to MOP-C and assessed as "undetectable ctDNA" and "PRD negative" instead of "not available".
+These values therefore influence the risk model and MOP-C cannot be used without the required variables.

+## Disclaimer:
+MOP-C is not validated in prospective clinical trials and does therefore not provide evidence to actually omit or intensify treatment of patients with CNS lymphoma.
+The calculator should only be used by healthcare professionals.
+The calculator is provided without any warranty.
+All information contained in this calculator system and produced by it is provided for educational purposes only.
+This information should not be used for the diagnosis or treatment of any health problem or disease.
+It is not intended to replace any clinical judgement or guide individual patient care in any manner.

+## Credits
+MOP-C was developed in collaboration with the Borchman Lab at the University Hospital Colgone.
+Shiny app implementation: Teodora Bucaciuc (teodora.bucaciuc@iccb-cologne.org)

+## References
+If you use MOP-C for research, please cite:
+Heger M, et al., **Entirely noninvasive outcome prediction in central nervous system lymphomas using circulating tumor DNA.** Blood 2023.